asabaylus/react-command-palette/README.md

 * ```defaultInputValue``` a _string_ that determines the value of the text in the input field.
 By default the defaultInputValue is an empty string.

 * ```options``` options controls how fuzzy search is configured.
-Note: use at your own risk, this is likley to change in the future.
+Note: use at your own risk, this is likely to change in the future.
 The search options are derived from these [fuzzysort options](https://github.com/farzher/fuzzysort#options).
 However the command palette options prop must have the following values included to function correctly:

   ```js
     key: "name", // default is "name"